enj657/Amazon_Vine_Analysis/README.md

 ## Results

-This dataset ended up having zero reviews from Vine members, and 1,685 reviews from non-vine members.
+First we filtered our dataset to only include total votes greater than or equal to 20.
+Then we filtered our data so that helpful_votes / total_votes was equal to or greater than 50%.
+After filtering our dataset, there ended up being zero reviews from Vine members, and 1,685 reviews from non-vine members.

 ![image info](./Resources/total_reviews.png)